sorinash/Discord-RPG-Bot/README.md

 Note that you will have to run it directly through your command line via py-3 (filename).py, with (filename) being whatever you call the file.

 Also note that I wrote the first draft of this bot a month or two prior to a large update to the discord.py package, and thus not all of the commands function as they should.
+As of this moment most of the commands should function according to plan.

 As of this point in the bot's development, it has the following feaures.

 1. A Deck.
 A deck serves as a deck of playing cards.
 It can:

     A. Be shuffled, with the !shuffle command via the shuffle function.

     B. Be drawn from with the !draw command via the drawfromdeck function.

     C. Discard a card given to it by a player, using the !discard command and the discardto function.

     D. Allow the player to draw from the discard pile using the disccarddraw function.

 2. A Card.
 A card consists of a suit and a value, and will return those with 'getsuit' or 'getvalue'.

 3. A Playergroup.
 Within the context of a game, the playergroup consists of all people who can play.

     A. Players can enter the playergroup with !dealmein and the dealmeinfunction.

     B. Lets the player draw a card and gives it to the relevant hand.

     C. Displays the player's card depending on the player's ID.

     D. Allows the player to discard a card from their hand.

 4. A Player.
 A player exists in the context of the group.
 Each player has a Hand.

-    Eventually they will have other stats such as HP, STR, etc.

-    Currently the player exists as a holder class for a Hand, however.
+      Eventually they will have other stats such as HP, STR, etc. Currently the player exists as a holder class for a Hand, however.

 5. A Hand.
 This is the way that the player can interact with the game in the context of cards.
 Can: